 In 1983, the airport witnessed major expansions in the arrival and departure terminals and a new transit hall that included several duty-free shops was built at the airport.
 The current cargo terminal was completed in 1991 with modern facilities comparable to those at other international airports at the time.

 As of January 2002, Oman Airport Management Company was established as a consortium between the British Airports Authority, Bahwan Trading Company and ABB Equity Ventures, to manage and develop Muscat International Airports and Salalah, as part of a 25-year concession agreement as part of the airport privatization plan.

-November 2004, the government of the Sultanate of Oman reassumes the management and development of Seeb and Salalah Airports, the government of the Sultanate of Oman and the partners of Oman Airports Management Co. could not reach an agreement on the financial basis for the development of the new terminal at Muscat International Airport, Oman Airports Management Co. is maintained with a change in the shareholding of the company.
+In November 2004, the government of the Sultanate of Oman reassumed the management and development of Seeb and Salalah Airports.
+However, the Omani government and OAMC partners failed to reach an agreement on the financial basis for the development of the new terminal at Muscat International Airport.
+Oman Airport Management has been, therefore, retained with the approval to change the structure of the company's shareholders.

 The name Seeb International Airport was changed to Muscat International Airport on the 1st of February 2008.
 The new name highlights Muscat – a city associated with the history of the country that is also known worldwide.